GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

         already exist then it is optionally emptied.
 Any errors are handled automatically.

-        :param str name: is the name of the directory
+        :param str name: is the name of the directory.
         :param bool empty: ``True`` if an existing directory should be emptied.

     .. py:method:: decode_version_nr(version_nr)

-        An encoded version number is decoded to a 3-tuple of major version, minor version and maintenance version.
+        An encoded version number is decoded to a 3-tuple of major version, minor version and patch version.

         :param int version_nr: is the encoded version number.
         :return: the decoded 3-tuple.